khushi505/Hack_SafeClick/README.md

 Hack SafeClick is a **cutting-edge Chrome extension, integrated with dashboard** designed to protect users from phishing, scam, and malicious websites in real-time.
 Leveraging **MERN stack** and an advanced **XGBoost model**, the extension analyzes website URLs based on multiple factors like **past URL behavior, domain checks, and clone detection** to provide instant safety alerts.
 The extension also includes a **website clone detection system**, utilizing **HTML structure analysis, visual similarity (SSIM), and WHOIS verification** to identify fraudulent sites.
 With an intuitive interface, automated detection, and robust backend powered by **Express API**, Hack SafeClick ensures a **seamless and secure browsing experience**, keeping users protected from cyber threats effortlessly.

+1. Chrome Extension and Dashboard: Created a fully operational Chrome extension with an intuitive interface and a comprehensive dashboard for monitoring safety alerts and analytics.

+2. Seamless Development and Deployment: Successfully built, integrated, and deployed an optimized machine learning model, ensuring efficient real-time analysis and user protection.

 ## To start extension:
 1. Open Developer Tools
 2. Unpack Extension by dist folder